robhanusa/Energy-Management-Heuristic/README.md

 <div align="center"><i>Figure 3: Graph of the average energy grid demand per hour by month.</i></div>
 <br>

-Finally, the plant capex components and several process control constants are optimized by running multiple simulations in a DOE format and maximizing the predicted profitability for different configurations.
+Finally, the plant CAPEX components and several process control constants are optimized by running multiple simulations in a DOE format and maximizing the predicted profitability for different configurations, in a process called simulation optimization.
 Machine learning is used to create a regression model and features are eliminated using a custom-made backward elimination function.
 The code and a detailed description of how this done is available in [DOE.ipynb](DOE.ipynb).

 ## Instructions
 To run the app, follow the steps below:
-* Save app.py, dashboard_components.py, plant_components.py, weather_energy_components.py, input_specs.py,
-wind_solar_2013-2022_open-meteo.com.csv, and the assets folder in the same location.
 * Run app.py
 * In the console, a message will appear similar to "Dash is running on http://127.0.0.1:XXXX/".
 Copy the address into a browser window.
 This app was developed using Chrome.